 #31 Discover the Street Art of Bucharest

 Like many cities around the world, Bucharest is decorated with colorful street art murals and graffiti tags.
-Some are whimsical drawings, while other artworks focus on social and political statements.
+Some are whimsical drawings, while others focus on social and political statements.

-One of the fun things to do in Bucharest, Romania is to seek out the best street art – and Arthur Verona Street is the best place to do it.
+A fun thing to do in Bucharest is to seek out the best street art – and Arthur Verona Street is the best place to do it.
 Start at the Cartesuri Verona Bookshop and walk east on Strada Pictor Arthur Verona.

 #32 Smell the Roses at the Botanical Garden

-Hosting more than 10,000 plant species, the Dimitrie Brandza Bucharest opened in 1891.
-With an inexpensive entry fee and ample paths, visiting the garden is one of the fun outdoor activities to do in Bucharest.
+Hosting more than 10,000 plant species, the Dimitrie Brandza opened in 1891.
+With an inexpensive entry fee and ample paths, visiting the garden is a fun outdoor activity.

-Highlights of the Botanical Gardens are the Old Greenhouses (which feature tropical and exotic plants), the Japanese Garden and the Rose Garden.
-Just try to ignore the giant smoke stacks and humming of the adjacent power plant.
+Highlights are the Old Greenhouses (which feature tropical and exotic plants), the Japanese Garden and the Rose Garden.
+Just try to ignore the giant smoke stacks and humming of the adjacent power plant!

 #33 Get a Peek Inside Cotroceni Palace

-One of the more unusual things to do in Bucharest is to go to the Romanian president’s house, Cotroceni Palace.
-Although tours are limited to the part of the house that is designated as the National Museum, it’s still worth the effort to see the interior.
+One of the more unusual things to do in Bucharest is to go to the Romanian president’s house.
+Although tours are limited to the part that is designated as the National Museum, it’s still worth the effort to see the interior.

-#34 Step Back in Time at the Ferestroika Communist Apartment
+#34 Go Back in Time at Ferestroika Communist Apartment

 #35 Attend a Ballet at the National Opera House